Nothing compares to sitting down at your desk with an aromatic caffeinated brew and starting a new writing project.

 4. Using your phone as a writing tool is a habit

-Do you often find yourself writing on your mobile device?
+Do you see yourself turning your mobile phone into a writing tool soon?
+Or you are already doing it?
 Please feel free to leave a comment below and share your tips!